 Who's involved in the process?

 Adoptions between New Zealand and Thailand are conducted according to the Hague Convention.
-The Child Adoption Board of Thailand, which is the Central Authority for Adoption in Thailand, approves each adoption.
+ICANZ carries out all the steps for the adoption, with the Child Adoption Board of Thailand, which is the Central Authority for Adoption in Thailand, approving each adoption.
 At the New Zealand end, our own New Zealand Central Authority (NZCA) also approves each adoption.

 For some adoptions ICANZ works with an accredited organisation called Friends For All Children Foundation, established in 1977.
 Thai law prevents adoptive parents approaching FFAC directly to adopt.
 Adoptive parents must work through their partner accredited organisation in NZ, ie ICANZ.
 FFAC runs small child care centres in both Bangkok and in the north of Thailand, which provide a variety of services to local families.
 Aside from care and adoption planning for some children, FFAC also provides educational support, food and material aid and entertainment programs for local children.
 Children may also be cared for in smaller group homes or in foster homes.